dhawale-lab/dhawale-lab.github.io/positions/index.md

 ### Undergraduate Researchers

 We accept 1-2 trainees every year primarily from the IISc undergraduate program.
 Due to this, we cannot usually accomodate short-term interns from other programs. <br>
-Students interested in doing their BS/MS thesis projects in the lab may contact [Ashesh](/contact).
+Students interested in doing their BS/MS thesis projects in the lab may [contact](/contact) us.
 Please note that, due to Institute policy, we cannot offer funding and accomodation to non-IISc students pursuing their thesis projects in the lab.

 Since we get hundreds of requests every year for internships, we apologize if  we cannot respond to every email we recieve.